Kung Fu Panda (film): Home media

 Kung Fu Panda was released on DVD and Blu-ray on November 9, 2008, and on 3D Blu-ray on December 6, 2011, as a Best Buy exclusive.
 The DVD double-disc release of Kung Fu Panda also includes the short animated film, Secrets of the Furious Five.
 The film was released on 4K UHD on March 12, 2024, and included the short film Secrets of the Scroll.
 Kung Fu Panda was released on Peacock on June 6, 2024.

+First-day DVD sales caused the film to debut at second place on the Nielsen VideoScan First Alert sales chart, behind Get Smart (2008).
 With 7,486,642 DVD units sold in 2008, Kung Fu Panda was the fourth highest-selling film and the highest-selling animated film of 2008, above WALL-E, which sold 7,413,548 units.
 As of February 2010, 17.4 million home entertainment units were sold worldwide.

 Reception

 Box office

 The film topped the box office in its opening weekend, grossing $60.2 million for a $14,642 average from 4,114 theaters, and performing much better than analysts had been expecting.
 It was also the highest-grossing opening for a non-sequel DreamWorks Animation film at the time.
 In its second weekend, the film retreated 44% to second place behind The Incredible Hulk, grossing $33.6 million, for a $8,127 average, from expanding to 4,136 theaters.
-It closed October 9, 2008, after 125 days of release, grossing $215.4 million in the United States and Canada, and $416.3 million overseas, for a worldwide total of $631.7 million.
+It closed October 9, 2008, after 125 days of release, grossing $215 million in the United States and Canada, and $416 million in other territories, for a worldwide total of $632 million.
 Kung Fu Panda was the highest-grossing non-Shrek film from DreamWorks Animation in the United States and Canada before it was surpassed by How to Train Your Dragon in 2010.